What is the first thing you need to know when painting a pool?...

 This is fine for the pool builder, renovator and pool shop... but the rendered surfaces require the most maintenance by the pool owner because the water can get out of balance very easily, meaning you need more chemicals to keep the water stable and more regular cleaning is required... or the algae will take over....
 However Painted pools, Fibreglass pools and Vinyl Liner Pools are much easier to maintain and clean... because these surfaces do not react with the water in the pool...

+Why do a significant number of pool paint jobs turn out badly?
 The reason for 99% of problems is lack of preparation and rushing to finish before some deadline...
 Pool painting requires excellent preparation or you will get peeling and blistering problems... but good swimming pool paint is the most economical way to maintain the surface of your inground pool over its lifetime...

 When is the best time of year to paint a pool?